ZacRayTho/tic-tac-toe/pseudocode.md

 ## MoSCoW

 ### MUST
-- allow players to place marker
+- allow players to place marker( done)
 - check for win condition
-- make tiles clickable
+- make tiles clickable (done)
-- not allow tiles to be click twice
+- not allow tiles to be click twice (done)
 - reset button that doesnt refresh page
 ### SHOULD
 - let players know whos turn it is
-- not hardcode allwin cons, prefer loop
+- not hardcode all win cons, prefer loop
 ### COULD
 - stretch goals
 - tiles darken or bounce on hover?